dwp/dataworks-admin-utils/README.md

 The following overrides can be passed through as config params from the environment jobs to the send snapshots task in the pipelines:

 * `SEND_SNAPSHOTS_DATE_OVERRIDE` -> a string for sending snapshots from a specific date folder in S3, must be in the format "YYYY-MM-DD" and will default to today's date if not overridden.
-* `SEND_SNAPSHOTS_TOPICS_OVERRIDE` -> a string to denote the specific topics/collections to be sent to Crown, can be either "ALL" for the full default topic list, a comma seperated list of full Kafka topic names representing the desired collections (i.e. `db.core.toDo,db.agentCore.agentToDo`) or if not passed in it defaults to generated topic names each run.
+* `SEND_SNAPSHOTS_TOPICS_OVERRIDE` -> a string to denote the specific topics/collections to be sent to Crown.
+Can be either "ALL" for the full default topic list, a comma separated list of full Kafka topic names representing the desired collections (i.e. `db.core.aaa,db.agentCore.bbbb`) or if not passed in it defaults to the job name.
 * `SEND_SNAPSHOTS_REPROCESS_FILES_OVERRIDE` -> this flag sets whether when Snapshot Sender sends a file, it will error if it already exists.
 There are specific jobs to set this so should not be changed on standard ones.

 ### Pipeline: uc-list-snapshots